Honey and Garlic Benefits for Immune Function

 Pasteurized honey is exposed to heat to slow granulation, giving honey a smoother and more liquid texture.
 Additionally, pasteurization kills yeast in the honey, which prevents fermentation.

-However, heat also destroys various nutrients, including vitamins, antioxidants, and enzymes, attributed to honey’s many health benefits.
+However, heat also destroys various nutrients, including vitamins, antioxidants, and enzymes, which are attributed to honey’s many health benefits.

 In contrast, raw honey is harvested directly from the beehive, retaining pollen, antioxidants, and other health-promoting nutrients, including: